Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 I will use the same /etc/hosts on all nodes, so I do not have to keep track of the IP addresses in various config files.

-The /etc/hosts file I will use is:
+The /etc/hosts file I am using is:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 10.0.0.245	etcd1